mikelagumbay22/hello-world/Readme.md

-Hello this is the instruction
+Hello this is the instructions:
+1. Test git hub
+2. Check codes